DataRecce/recce-documentation/docs/blog/posts/2024-09-16_support-self-serve-data-pr-review.md

 categories:
   - Concepts
 ---
-# How to support self-serve data and analytics with comprehensive PR review
+# The Guide to Supporting Self-Serve Data and Analytics with Comprehensive PR Review

 dbt, the platform that popularized ELT, has revolutionized the way data teams create and maintain data pipelines.
 The key is in the ‘T’, of ELT.
 Rather than transforming data before it hits the data warehouse, as in traditional E*T*L, dbt flips this and promotes loading raw data into your data warehouse and transforming it there, thus EL*T*.